 Deferred Compensation Plans - As permitted by Internal Revenue Code Section 457, the MTA has established a trust or custodial account to hold plan assets for the exclusive use of the participants and their beneficiaries.
+Participation in the 457 Plan is available to most represented and non-represented employees.
 Plan assets and liabilities are not reflected on the MTA's combined statements of net position.